 This is just a sample of some of the metrics that might be used in a digital marketing campaign.
 And no, there won’t be a test on this later.
 It is merely to make the point that marketing, despite the fact that most people might think of it as just so much psychobabble, actually does have a science to it (in addition to the creative side).

 Some savvy online marketers might split test a campaign (compare two different versions by alternating specific variables) and find the conversion rate only goes up 1%.
 But if they are spending tens of thousands of dollars on online advertising, this could translate to millions in gross profit.

-What you want to get away from is the traditional medical practice marketing mantra of “There’s room in the budget for it!”
+What you want to get away from is the traditional medical practice marketing mantra of “There’s room in the budget for it!” every time someone introduces a shiny new object.
 That is, if there is unspent money in the marketing budget, then someone just needs to up and spend it; less important is why the money is being spent.

 What you DO want to move towards is evidence-based marketing.